 👉 For Example

 For a 2-person household in Massachusetts, the gross monthly income limit is $3,287.
-If your income is higher, you won’t qualify.
+If your income is higher, you won’t qualify for SNAP.
 The minimum benefit is $16, and the maximum benefit is $516.

 If the gross monthly income of your 2-person family is $3,287, you’ll probably get the $16 minimum.
 If your income is zero, you’ll get a maximum of $516.

 The emergency allotment rules stated that recipients would get the maximum for their family size or an additional $95, whichever is greater.

 A family already receiving the maximum would get an additional $95.

 Our hypothetical 2-person family receiving the minimum of $16 would have their benefits boosted to the maximum for their family size, or $459.
 That’s a difference of $443.